What to Consider for Mortgage Brokers

 [Related: Sign Up for Our Mortgage Rate Watch]

 Seattle Mortgage Planners has been in business for over 10 years.
-We offer extremely competitive rates and require no application fee, but more importantly, we provide the convenience and security that are essential in a quality mortgage advisor.
+We offer extremely competitive rates and require no application fee, but more importantly, we provide the convenience and security that are essential in a quality mortgage adviser.
 We’re available evenings and weekends to answer any questions you may have.

 Featured image via Pixabay